-here: http://ecpi.smartcatalogiq.com/en/2014/Catalog/Univer
+Directions to Report a Crime or Emergency appear here: http://ecpi.smartcatalogiq.com/en/2014/Catalog/Univer sity-Policies/Crime-Awareness

-sity-Policies/Crime-Awareness

-Dress and Grooming
+Dress and Appearance

-Personal appearance and good grooming are essential to success in the professional world.
 ECPI encourages students to acquire a wardrobe suitable for their employment objectives.
-A student's dress and appearance shall be appropriate at all times.
-All students are required to practice good grooming and personal hygiene.
+A student's dress and appearance shall be appropriate at all times and respectful of other students, faculty and staff.

 The University wants students to feel comfortably dressed while attending classes yet their attire must be appropriate for a professional environment.
-Clothing is to be clean, in good repair, not see-through, and properly fitted.
-Clothing should permit bending, leaning, and squatting while preserving modesty.